 Start small.
 Use what you’ve got.

 We don’t have a special wreath or special candles.
 We don’t do a traditional reading or recite traditional prayers.
 It’s not the Right Way, we know.
-We’re missing out on some of the rich history and symbolism of the practice, we understand, but we’re still learning.
+We’re missing out on some of the rich history and symbolism of the practice, we understand, but we’re okay with that right now.
 It doesn’t have to be perfect to be meaningful.

 Feed YOUR soul.

 If the family version ends up feeling just right for the kids but a little too light for you, it is perfectly okay to do your own thing later, maybe after littler ones are in bed.
 You can do some things as a family, and others your own way, without helpers, without an audience.
-You can read more, pray longer, take deeper breaths.
-One ritual doesn’t have to meet everyone where they are.
+You can read more, reflect longer, take deeper breaths.
+Do both.

 Take one step.

-No matter what you have in mind — whether you want to read the nativity story aloud or attend a Christmas Eve service, have your own candle-lighting or lead the children in prayer on Christmas morning, whatever it may be — jump in.
+No matter what you have in mind — whether you want to read the nativity story aloud or attend a religious service, have your own candle-lighting or find a way to serve others, whatever it may be — jump in.
 Give it a try.
 Start where you are.
 Be who you are, with what you have.
 Your celebration doesn’t have to look like anyone else’s, and it doesn’t have to look just like your own childhood, either.
 Make it your own.
 Make it fit.